 Remember, too, that we live in the future!
 Any photos you want to keep around can be scanned and put on your computer (or on the Internet, where they won’t even clutter your computer’s hard drive).

 A few weeks ago, my ex and I had a Shred Party and both had a fantastic time.
-Among other things, I unloaded old photos, client files, sketchbooks and mix CDs (to encourage myself to discover new music, create new illustrations, tak new photos and take on new clients), while she got rid of her old head shots, business documents, Post-It notes and journal entries.
+Among other things, I unloaded old photos, client files, sketchbooks and mix CDs (to encourage myself to discover new music, create new illustrations, take new photos, and take on new clients), while she got rid of her old head shots, business documents, Post-It notes, and journal entries.
 We both felt amazing and very light afterward.
 I would recommend the experience to anyone, especially those who are trying to catalyze change in their lives.

 What do you think?
 Are you open to having a Shred Party?
 Think it’s pointless/heartless/just not cool?
 Let us know in the comments below!